getdirty75/asymetrics/src/articles/dj-pohy-monthly-top-9-1.md

 <br>

-##### Every month, French Bass-music Don DJ Pohy shares his top 9 for the Asymetrics - Get wild!
+##### Every month, our Bass Music specialist DJ Pohy shares a new top 9 !

-A native of Lille, northern France, [Pohy](www.facebook.com/DjPohy) has been active on the Drum&Bass and Dubstep scenes for well over a decade.
+Hailing from Lille, France, and currently based in Paris, [Pohy](www.facebook.com/DjPohy) has been operating on the Drum&Bass and Dubstep scenes for over a decade.

-Together with partner in crime [DJ Bluntsman](https://soundcloud.com/dj-bluntsman), Pohy runs the [One More Tune](https://rinse.fr/artists/one-more-tune/) sessions on Rinse.fr, as well as the "[Safe Travel](https://www.radiocampusparis.org/emission/safe-travel/)" show on Radio Campus.
+Together with partner in crime [DJ Bluntsman](https://soundcloud.com/dj-bluntsman), Pohy co-hosts the [One More Tune](https://rinse.fr/artists/one-more-tune/) radio show on Rinse France, as well as another quality "rendez-vous": the "[Safe Travel](https://www.radiocampusparis.org/emission/safe-travel/)" show on Radio Campus.

-If you dig this monthly ruffage and want more, follow Pohy on [Mixcloud](www.mixcloud.com/djpohy) and One More Tune on [Facebook](www.facebook.com/rinseomt) for regular bass fixes.
+If you dig this selection and want to hear more, follow Pohy on [Mixcloud](www.mixcloud.com/djpohy) and One More Tune on [Facebook](www.facebook.com/rinseomt) for regular bass fixes.

 ### Current Top 9: September 2020 (D&B):